dreampowder/lokalise_issue/README.md

 # lokalize_test

-Lokalise builder problem test project
+Lokalise builder problem test project.
+It may not run properly but also does not need to be run in order to understand the issue.

 ## Getting Started